Denver grand jury charges 1 police officer in July LoDo shooting that injured 7

 Two other officers who fired their service guns were not charged.

+“Police officers make split second decisions under difficult circumstances on a daily basis, and those decisions are rooted in keeping people safe," according to Hancock's statement.
+"While the situation remains an unfortunate one, and it’s regrettable that innocent bystanders were injured, I’m surprised to see that the grand jury found the officer’s actions involved criminal intent.
+As there is now a criminal court case regarding this incident, the city cannot provide additional comments until the case is concluded.”

 The shooting happened in the early hours of July 17 when police responded to an altercation as people left downtown bars for the night.
-Police said Jordan Waddy brandished a gun at officers and “posed a significant threat."
+Police said Jordan Waddy, now 22, brandished a gun at officers and “posed a significant threat."
 Officers opened fire, shooting Waddy several times and injuring six other bystanders.
+Body camera footage appeared to show Waddy throwing his gun as the shooting unfolded.

 An arrest affidavit for Waddy named the five officers at the scene as James Cambria, Megan Lieberson, Ramos, Kenneth Rowland and Alex Enriquez.